cbonoz/cbonoz/README.md

 ### Hi there 👋

-My company is leading the next generation emortgage, lending, and notarization platform: https://www.stavvy.com
+My company is leading the next-generation eMortgage, lending, and notarization platform: https://www.stavvy.com

 Come work with me: https://stavvy.com/careers

-I work in gitlab alot also so this page won't have my full history timeline - someone should figure out how to merge these.
+I collaborate in GitLab a lot so this page won't have my full history timeline - someone should figure out how to merge these.

 <br/>